EN / PT

 Braga, Portugal

-Shopyard Summer School is an intensive week-long programme of pedagogical experimentation, organised in partnership by Space Transcribers and INSTITUTO.
+The Shopyard Summer School is an intensive week-long programme of pedagogical experimentation, organised in partnership by Space Transcribers and INSTITUTO.
 Running over the course of one week, the programme focuses on exploring, debating and reimagining the future of the first-generation shopping centres in Braga, Portugal.

-Located in central Braga are more than 25 shopping centres constructed during the 1980s and 1990s.
+Located in central Braga are more than 25 shopping centres built during the 1980s and 1990s.
 Although situated in prime and privileged areas of the city, many of these buildings are currently underused.
 The growth of large-scale shopping centres and retail parks on the urban periphery, shifts in consumer behaviour, and the economic crisis of recent decades have all contributed to the prolonged vacancy of these buildings.

 This phenomenon is not unique to Braga — it reflects broader changes in urban and commercial dynamics across various European cities.
 Nevertheless, we believe that these shopping centres represent valuable opportunities to foster new cultural and spatial dynamics within Braga and beyond.

-oitoo, BUREAU, OUEST architecture
+oitoo, BUREAU and OUEST architecture

 .